pretenderjs/pretender/README.md

 server.resolve(theXMLHttpRequestThatRequestedTheSongsRoute);
 ```

-Pretender is a standalone library, and as such, offers no convenience methods for capturing
-XHRs that another library makes.

 #### Using functions for the timing parameter
 You may want the timing behavior of a response to change from request to request.
 This can be
-done by using a function for the timing parameter.
+done by providing a function as the timing parameter.

 ```javascript
 var externalState = 'idle';